 Want the latest and greatest iPhone?
-The iPhone 7 is the best on the market right now and has a far nicer design than the iPhone SE.
+The iPhone XS is the best on the market right now (other than maybe the massive iPhone XS Max) and has a far nicer design than the iPhone SE.

 So it's not the iPhone you're after - it's the power in the smaller package.
-Well, if you're into the Android ecosystem, we recommend the Sony Xperia Z5 Compact.
+Well, if you're into the Android ecosystem, we recommend the Sony Xperia XZ2 Compact.

-- Read the review: Sony Xperia Z5 Compact
+- Read the review: Sony Xperia XZ2 Compact

 OK, we get it.
-You want the iPhone, but you want the smaller size.
+You want the iPhone, but you want the smallest size.
 The issue you've got is with the higher price.
-Well, in that case maybe you should look at the iPhone 5S - still on sale in many places despite being launched in 2013.
+Well, in that case maybe you should look at the iPhone 5S.

 It's got the same chassis and screen technology as the SE, but it's in the speed and battery life areas that this phone will struggle - then again, if you're not revving it with loads of apps or relying on it to entertain you all day then you'll probably be OK.